Although it is generally preferable to allow your dog to sleep inside at night, this isn’t possible in all situations.

 Some owners try to protect the cord by threading it through a steel or PVC pipe.
 You could also bury the cord, and thread it up through a hole drilled into the floor of the dog house.
 Another option would be to use conduit to keep the cord protected.
 In all three cases, the basic idea is the same: Prevent your dog from having access to the cords.

 You don’t want your pup to be parched during the night, so it is always a good idea to place a water bowl right outside his house.
-Be sure to use a wide, heavy dish to help prevent spills (the Ethical Stoneware Dog Dish is a great option), and you may want to select an ice-free water bowl if the temperatures in your area drop below the freezing point.
+Be sure to use a wide, heavy dish to help prevent spills, and you may want to even consider selecting a heated water bowl if the temperatures in your area drop below the freezing point.

 The K&H Pet Products Thermal-Bowl fits the bill perfectly, is designed to keep your pet’s water from freezing.
 It’ll prevent freezing down to -20 degrees Fahrenheit, and comes in sizes ranging from 32 ounces to 1.5 gallons.